MixeroTN/rbxShortcutLauncher/README.md

 [![Batchfile](https://img.shields.io/badge/batchfile-green?style=for-the-badge&logo=windowsterminal&logoColor=white)](#---)
 [![License](https://img.shields.io/badge/LICENSE-MIT-brightgreen?style=for-the-badge)](https://opensource.org/licenses/MIT)

-**Windows desktop shortcuts for Roblox games - launch Roblox without visible browser!**
+**Easily create Windows desktop shortcuts for Roblox games and launch Roblox without a visible browser!**

 ## Requirements

-- Mozilla Firefox (not used by you as default browser, if so you can switch to LibreWolf).
+- Mozilla Firefox (not your default browser; consider switching to some fork like LibreWolf if it is).
 - Roblox URL Launcher by DevKurka (Firefox extension) installed.
-- Logged into Roblox website.
+- Logged into the Roblox website.
-- Allowed to launch Roblox Player by this browser without asking (to do so press play on game's page and press allow on popup window).
+- Allowed Roblox Player to launch from your browser without prompting (to do this, click "Play" on a game's page and choose "Allow" on the popup window).

 ## [![Download browser](https://img.shields.io/badge/Download%20browser-Firefox-FF7139?style=for-the-badge&logo=firefoxbrowser)](https://mozilla.org) [![Download browser](https://img.shields.io/badge/Download%20browser-Librewolf-00ACFF?style=for-the-badge&logo=firefoxbrowser)](https://librewolf.net) [![Install addon](https://img.shields.io/badge/Install%20addon-Roblox%20URL%20Launcher-20123a?style=for-the-badge&logo=firefoxbrowser)](https://addons.mozilla.org/en-US/firefox/addon/roblox-url-launcher)

-## How it works?
+## How It Works

-First you need to do after matching a requirements is launching `Launcher.vbs`.
+After meeting the requirements, launch `Launcher.vbs`.

-You will be asked to provide the name (it's shortcut name so you can provide whatever you want) and the id of the game.
-To get the id you need to visit the game's page on Roblox website and copy paste the numbers from the url.
+You will be prompted to enter the name (this will be the shortcut name, so you can use whatever you like) and the game ID.
+To find the game ID, visit the game's page on the Roblox website and copy the numbers from the URL.

-After that new shortcut will appear on your desktop.
-After clicking at it Firefox starts in headless mode (visible only in process list) and you should get the Roblox window after few seconds (depends on your specs).
-When Roblox process starts firefox.exe processes are being terminated.
+Afterward, a new shortcut will appear on your desktop.
+When you click it, Firefox starts in headless mode (visible only in the process list), and within a few seconds (depending on your system's specs), the Roblox window should open.
+Once the Roblox process starts, the Firefox processes are terminated.

 ## Security

-The Firefox extension you installed allows to launch any Roblox game via url (normally that only happens by VIP servers links).
-In this way your data is secured by browser's encryption.
+The Firefox extension you installed allows any Roblox game to be launched via URL (normally this only happens with VIP server links).
+Your data remains secure, protected by the browser's encryption.

-## Why you shouldn't use Firefox normally when using this scripts?
+## Why Avoid Using Firefox Normally with These Scripts?

-To launch browser in headless mode (silently) we need to terminate Firefox's processes first.
-It's hard or impossible to launch new firefox.exe processes (there's many) one to normally visible window and second to headless mode.
-The point of this script is to launch your favorite Roblox games instantly from your desktop without seeing and opening browser cards in front of you.
-Also opening website without rendering it is faster.
+To launch the browser in headless mode (silently), we need to terminate existing Firefox processes first.
+It’s difficult to run one Firefox instance in normal mode and another in headless mode simultaneously.
+The purpose of this script is to launch your favorite Roblox games instantly from your desktop without browser window popping up.
+Additionally, opening a website without rendering it is faster.

-## Why not Google Chrome?
+## Why Not Google Chrome?

-First of all - stupid (in my opinion) security policies.
-You can launch Chrome like Mozilla in headless mode (silent-mode) but then you can't use extensions and there's no way to bypass that.
-Second is the popularity.
-Chrome is the most popular browser that is probably used by most of you.
+First, Chrome's security policies can be restrictive (in my opinion).
+While Chrome can be run in headless mode (silent mode), extensions cannot be used then, and there’s no way to bypass that.
+Secondly, Chrome's popularity makes it more likely for a potential user to use it as the default browser, which could interfere with the script's operation.

-## Firefox update messed it up!
+## Firefox Update Issues

-Even in headless mode Firefox launches post-update window first.
-To make extension launch Roblox website card must be focused.
-So if you see the update window wait for it to dissapear and click at shortcut again.
-This will of course terminate firefox.exe processes and launch it again.
+When Firefox updates, it may launch an update window even in headless mode.
+To ensure the extension can launch the Roblox website, the browser tab must be focused.
+If you see the update window, wait for it to disappear, then click the shortcut again.
+This will terminate the Firefox processes and relaunch them.
 If you still can't launch a game:

-- Open Firefox normally and try to launch the game from website (then you can make sure browser is allowed to launch Roblox Player without asking)
+- Open Firefox normally and try launching the game from the website to ensure the browser is still allowed to launch Roblox Player without asking.
-- Delete the shortcut and make the new one (also check that id is correct)
+- Delete the shortcut and create a new one (also, double-check if the game ID is correct).